SerbanOrza/ntp-nts-tool/README.md

 OBS:
 1) NTPv5 is still in draft mode and our tool tries to measure "draft-ietf-ntp-ntpv5-05" and "draft-ietf-ntp-ntpv5-06".
 At the moment, it should correctly send draft NTPv5 requests to a server, but the work is still in progress.
 If you find a bug in my implementation, please tell me

-  Current usage:
+2) -d does not currently work with NTS (I will update it in the next version) Current usage:
 ```
 Usage: